sferlix/frankAllSkyCam/README.md

 # `pip3 install frankAllSkyCam`

+if it doesn't work (e.g., you are on the latest version of the Pi OS) try this:

+# pip3 install frankAllSkyCam --break-system-packages

 installation is done, but you still need to configure some parameters, according to your preferences.
 To do so, launch the program: